astriaorg/astria/README.md

 # Astria

+> change to trigger PR for preview env

 Astria replaces centralized sequencers, allowing many rollups to share a single decentralized network of sequencers that’s simple and permissionless to join.
 This shared sequencer network provides out-of-the-box censorship resistance,